What is Regulation & Why Is It So Important?

 How Often Should You Regulate?

-In the first 5 years of a piano’s life, then once every 8 years +/-.
+In the first 5 years of a piano’s life after leaving the factory, then once every 8 to 10 years +/-.
 One of the following options should suffice as a regulation for your piano:

 • concert prep